arnodelorme/wp15/usecase-2.4/README.md

 ## Output data

-The output data will consist of ...
+The output data will consist of only folders and files for group-level (aggregated) data.
+Many more files are generated but should not be given as output.
+All the files are listed in the [Output_group_level_files.txt](https://github.com/SIESTA-eu/wp15/blob/main/usecase-2.4/2.4.A/Output_group_level_files.txt) file as with a relative path to `ERP_CORE_usecase_2.4.A` path (see below Executing the pipeline).

 ## Analysis pipeline